Tourism in Indonesia: Historical context

-Initially the tourism, service and hospitality sector in Dutch East Indies were developed to cater the lodging, entertainment and leisure needs of domestic visitors, especially the wealthy Dutch plantation owners and merchants during their stay in the city.
-In the 19th century, colonial heritage hotels equipped with dance halls, live music and fine dining restaurants were established in Dutch East Indies urban areas, such as Hotel des Indes (est. 1829) in Batavia (now Jakarta), Savoy Homann Hotel (est. 1871) in Bandung, Hotel Oranje (est. 1910) in Surabaya, and Hotel De Boer in Medan.
-Since the 19th century Dutch East Indies has attracted visitors from The Netherlands.
-The first national tourism bureau was the Vereeniging Toeristen Verkeer, established by Governor-General of Dutch East Indies in early 20th century, and shared their head office in Batavia with Koninklijke Nederlansch Indische Luchtfahrt Maatschapijj or KNILM (which is not a KLM subsidiary despite the similar name) that began to fly from Amsterdam to Batavia in 1929.
-In 1913, Vereeneging Touristen Verkeer wrote a guide book about tourism places in the Indies.
-Since then Bali become known to international tourist with foreign tourist arrivals rose for more than 100% in 1927.
-Much of the international tourism of the 1920s and 1930s was by international visitors on oceanic cruises.
-The 1930s did see a modest but significant influx of mainly European tourists and long term stayers to Bali.
-Many came for the blossoming arts scene in the Ubud area, which was as much a two-way exchange between the Balinese and outsiders as it was an internal phenomenon.
+Initially, the tourism, service and hospitality sectors in the Dutch East Indies were developed to cater to the lodging, entertainment and leisure needs of domestic visitors, especially the wealthy Dutch plantation owners and merchants during their visits to the city.
+In the 19th century, colonial heritage hotels equipped with dance halls, live music and fine-dining restaurants were established in urban areas of the Dutch East Indies; these hotels included Hotel des Indes (est. 1829) in Batavia (now Jakarta), Savoy Homann Hotel (est. 1871) in Bandung, Hotel Oranje (est. 1910) in Surabaya, and Hotel De Boer in Medan.
+Since the 19th century, the Dutch East Indies have attracted visitors from the Netherlands.
+The first national tourism bureau was the Vereeniging Toeristen Verkeer, established by the Governor-General of the Dutch East Indies in the early 20th century; this bureau shared its head office in Batavia with the airline Koninklijke Nederlandsch Indische Luchtfahrt Maatschappij, or KNILM (not a KLM subsidiary), which began flying from Amsterdam to Batavia in 1929.
+In 1913, the Vereeniging Touristen Verkeer wrote a guidebook on tourist locations in the Indies.
+Since then, Bali has become known to international tourists, with foreign tourist arrivals rising by more than 100% in 1927.
+Much of the international tourism of the 1920s and 1930s was by international visitors on ocean cruises.
+The 1930s saw a modest but significant influx of mainly European tourists and long-term visitors to Bali.
+Many came for the blossoming arts scene in the Ubud area, which was both an internal phenomenon and a two-way exchange between the Balinese and outsiders.